TheFacc/thefacc.github.io/README.md

 To change it, I took all its code and removed the unnecessary pages, components and plugins.
 I then added the nice [Vuetify](https://vuetifyjs.com/) to use some of its ready components and styling system to make it all more robust.
 I also added the [Content module](https://content.nuxtjs.org/), a headless CMS which lets me write posts and pages directly in Markdown files - the module will automatically fetch them and dynamically load pages, sections and theur content, without rebuilding anything.

+### Current status

 Content is currently used for Homepage and Learn sections.
 Other sections are WIP.
+A website built with Nuxt is intended to work on SSR but that's not possible with GitHub Pages.
+Best thing is to add a GitHub Action (still a pretty new feature) to automatically build the static website when a new push to master happens.

 ### Plugins used